Kasarani: Location

-The Kasarani neighbourhood is located along the Thika Road, approximately 12 km, by road, northeast of Nairobi's central business district.
+The Kasarani neighbourhood is located along Thika Road, approximately 12 km, by road, northeast of Nairobi's central business district.

-However, the greater Kasarani area has other suburbs domiciled within it.
-The area shares common boundaries with what was Kasarani Division prior to 2013.
+The greater Kasarani area has other suburbs domiciled within it and shares common boundaries with what was known as Kasarani Division prior to 2013.
 Areas that are electorally placed in Roysambu, Ruaraka, part of Kasarani, and part of Emabakasi North constituencies are within the Kasarani Sub-county of Nairobi.

 Naming

-It is thought that the name Kasarani originated from a river that flows through the area which has the Kikuyu name "Gathara-ini" River.
+It is believed that the name Kasarani originated from a river that flows through the area which has the Kikuyu name "Gathara-ini" River.

 Sports

 Kasarani is home to the Moi International Sports Centre (Alias.
 Kasarani Stadium), named after former President Daniel arap Moi.
 The sports complex has a stadium, gymnasium, swimming pool and hotel.
-The stadium is used by the Harambee Stars for international matches, and is the home stadium of Mathare United and Tusker F.C. of the Kenyan Premier League.
+The stadium hosts the Harambee Stars for international matches, and is the home ground for Mathare United and Tusker F.C. of the Kenyan Premier League.

 The indoor arena is used for volleyball, and is the home venue for the Kenya women's national volleyball team.